vuola/DOKproject/README.md

            - requires knowledge of database containers
            - several details need attention in DB startup sequences, configuration, password management
-           - full control of DB instance once user is accustomed to a containerized product cost, initialize/maintain:
+           - full control of DB instance once user is accustomed to a specific DB container cost, initialize/maintain:
-           - complicated formula as part of GKE cost, storage is one price driver.
+           - complicated pricing formula as part of GKE pricing, storage block size is one driver.
            - GKE has support for regional deployment
-           - same latencies as any other GKE pods
+           - has same latency drivers as any other GKE pod
-           - solution providing shared data for multiple frontend instances may be challenging backup methods, ease of use:
+           - solutions providing shared data for multiple frontend instances may be challenging to build backup methods, ease of use:
            - backup and encryption require special attention
-           - smart designer can build own logics for scaling and maintenance
+           - smart designer can build custom logics for scaling and maintenance